 NEWS Archives:

-06/09/2025 - Numbers remain the same this week in Cozumel as cruise ship arrivals show 16 ships registered to dock as head towards the first day of Summer.
-This is the same amount of ships as last week and 4 less than the "20 in port" which marks a "high season" number.
-There were 14 ships in port during the same week of 2024.
-An estimated 56,000 people will visit Cozumel this week via these cruise ships leaving an estimated US$ 6 million dollars behind in the local economy.
+06/30/2025 - Numbers go down a bit this week in Cozumel as cruise ship arrivals show 15 ships registered to dock as we celebrate Independence Day.
+This is 2 fewer ships than last week and 5 less than the "20 in port" which marks a "high season" number.
+There were 21 ships in port during the same week of 2024.
+An estimated 52,500 people will visit Cozumel this week via these cruise ships leaving an estimated US$ 5.6 million dollars behind in the local economy.

 High season for cruise ship arrivals typically runs from November 15 - April 15 each year with the remaining 7 months of the year considered "low season."